-By using the SID Instant EFT payment method (“SID”) you agree that:
+By using the SiD Secure EFT payment method (“SiD”) you agree that:

-Setcom (Pty) Ltd (“Setcom”) owns all copyright, trademarks, trade names and other intellectual property rights, whether registered or not, subsisting in or used in connection with SID.
-You will only use SID to make once-off payments to online merchants.
-You will not modify, adapt, translate or create derivative works based upon SID.
-You will not reverse engineer, decompile, disassemble or otherwise attempt to discover the source code of SID.
-You will not monitor or alter the execution of SID using tools external to SID.
-You will not alter the input, output or internal data of SID while executing.
+Setcom (Pty) Ltd (“Setcom”) owns all copyright, trademarks, trade names and other intellectual property rights, whether registered or not, subsisting in or used in connection with SiD.
+You will only use SiD to make once-off payments to online merchants.
+You will not modify, adapt, translate or create derivative works based upon SiD.
+You will not reverse engineer, decompile, disassemble or otherwise attempt to discover the source code of SiD.
+You will not monitor or alter the execution of SiD using tools external to SiD.
+You will not alter the input, output internal data of SiD while executing.

 Your access to and use of any third party website software, including any goods, services, software or information made available from such sites, is governed by the third party’s terms and conditions found, if any, and is at your own risk.